-This four-day intensive course will foster conversation through active learning (both physically and mentally) via hikes, shared meals, and sharing experiences in nature together.
+This week-long intensive course will foster conversation through active learning (both physically and mentally) via hikes, shared meals, and sharing experiences in nature together.

 Participants will leave with a new perspective on how educators learn about the children in their care, and how to utilize their own personal learning style in their daily practice.

 This will be an experiential and play-based learning course for teachers who want to actively learn more about their students through observation and reflection.

 Date and Time: Tuesday-Friday, August 7-10, 2018, 9 a.m.- 2 p.m.

 Instructor: Tiffany Pearsall, MAT

 Continuing education credit: CEED 866-33, 1 semester hour, $350

 Noncredit: $250, includes 15 PDUs.
 Lewis & Clark Alumni save 20%